 1. Physical Therapy

-A physical therapist can help you improve strength, coordination, and control in the muscles affected by tremors.
+A physical therapist can provide exercises to improve strength, coordination, and muscle control affected by tremors.

 The goal of physical therapy is to both strengthen the muscles and rewire the brain through massed practice.

-By retraining the brain to properly send signals to your hand (or other affected body part), coordination will improve and the tremors may go down.
+By retraining the brain to properly send signals to your hand (or other affected body part), coordination may improve and the tremors may decrease.

-If you don’t have access to physical therapy services, you can also try doing hand therapy exercises on your own at home.
+If you don’t have access to physical therapy services, you can also perform hand therapy exercises on your own at home.

-If your tremors don’t respond to physical therapy, then you can talk to your doctor about possible medication that can help.
-(S)he may prescribe anti-seizure medication, tranquilizers, or beta blockers to help reduce the shaking.
+If your tremors don’t respond to physical therapy, you can talk to your doctor about possible medication that can help.
+Your doctor may prescribe anti-seizure medication, tranquilizers, or beta blockers to help reduce the shaking.

-However, if you are not responding to physical therapy, medication could be worth considering.
+However, if you are not responding to physical therapy, medication may be worth considering.

 It’s also important to note that these medications can cause unwanted side effects like fatigue and nausea.
 Make sure you talk with your doctor about these potential side effects.